Webnode: Website Builder Review 2022

-Over the past decade, website builders have exploded in popularity.
-As ever greater numbers of services flood the market, seemingly out of thin air, it has grown increasingly difficult to choose the right one.
-Among the more established providers are a number of site building pioneers, platforms that launched at the turn of the last century, and whose developers (rightly) predicted that accessibility and ease of use would be the trends of the future.
+Website builders have exploded in popularity.
+As more services flood the market, it's become increasingly difficult to choose the right one.
+Among the more established providers are several site-building pioneers whose developers (rightly) predicted that accessibility and ease of use would be the trends of the future.

 What Is Webnode?

-Webnode is a drag and drop site builder developed by Webnode AG, a Swiss company.
-The service embraces the "what you see is what you get" (WYSIWYG) principle, helping anyone, even those without a lick of programming knowledge, to create and host their own websites.
+Webnode* is a drag and drop site builder developed by Webnode AG, a Swiss company.
+The service embraces the "what you see is what you get" (WYSIWYG) principle, helping anyone to create and host their own websites.
 In short, Webnode offers everything needed to bring a website to life, all in a user-friendly package.

 In this review, we've taken a closer look at how the platform works in practice.